 If a dose is missed:

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.
 Ask your doctor what to do if you miss taking your medicine for more than 24 hours.

 How to Store and Dispose of This Medicine

 - Store the capsules and tablets at room temperature, away from heat, moisture, and direct light.
 Store the oral liquid in the refrigerator or at room temperature, away from heat and direct light.